Shivin1016/react/readme.md

 3->JSX->(Js xml)Inside Component ,we return Code which is HTML like ,inside this code we use javaScript also

-4->Hook--> It is just an utility ,Using Hooks in react, used to just hooks on to the Features(Functionality) provided by the react
+4->Hooks--> It is just an utility ,Using Hooks in react, used to just hooks on to the Features(Functionality) provided by the react.They are doing specific task alone .
      -->In starting of the react ,Inside function based component we did not used hook but inside class based component we can used ,but withtime upgradation in react provide this functionality for function based component also
     -->Functionalities
-        1->UseStateHook-> By usibg useStatehook ,you can manage the state of the component 2->it provide two variables state variable and state function
+        UseState -->1->By using useStatehook ,you can manage the state of the component 2->it provide two variables state variable and state function 3->The changement from one state to another state ,ex-> name ->Shivani --> name ->Prajapati changes state 4->Using useState we make two variable -> one is readOnly and other is writeOnly 5->In useState setVarName is an Asychronous function 6->when you setNum with same value then no re-render on UI , because react think that you didn't update the value
+                    7->Batch Update -> Whenever we write the same update of setNum(num + 1) in multiple times but it only excute or update num only one time not multiple time but if we wrote the setNum(prev => (prev + 1)) in multiple times so it update in all the re-write useEffect -->1->It executed side by side process 2->ex->when you call API and want to take data from it then you can use useEffect --> it didn't break react execution , and this useEffect works side by side
+                    3->ex->API call , DOM manipulation , event
+        useRef  -->1->It select an particular dom element ex->like we select an dom element in js using document.qs('div') but we can't do this in react , we can't interect directly to the element , we have to go through the react
+                   2-->Tell to the react -> react do it , useRef actually takes reference useContext -->1->Manage global context  --> for ex in prop drilling we pass data from parent to child then child so this is like chain formed , but Using useContext-> we put all data in to globally useReducer--> 1->handle large / complex data
+        useMemo and useCallback--> USed for memoization or optimization(solving re-renders) for example ->when in website notification count changes then only update notification corner not full website

 5->Props as Children--> if we write any content inside the closing tag and opening tag of the component is considered as children